radiantbeing/syntax-highlighter/README.md

 ## Overview

-[Syntax Highlighter](https://highlight.radia.me/) is a code coloring application using the [highlight.js](https://highlightjs.org/) library.
+[Syntax Highlighter](https://www.radia.me/syntax-highlighter/) is a code coloring application using the [highlight.js](https://highlightjs.org/) library.

 ## How to use

 ![imgs](samples/screenshot_intro_01_default.png)

-1. In the code editor in the 'Plain Code' area, enter the source code.
+1. In the code editor, enter the source code.
 2. Click the 'Highlight!' button.
 3. The colored source code appears.